-This article consists of two parts: The first part describes how you can deploy software or script to remote Windows 7, 8 and 10 device(s) using Miradore.
+This article consists of two sections: The first part describes how you can deploy software or script to remote Windows 7, 8, and 10 device(s) using Miradore.
 This part assumes that you have already added the app to Miradore.
 The second part of this article explains how you can add new software or scripts to Miradore.

 You will need the installation media (setup.exe, setup.msi or similar) for each software that you want to deploy remotely to your Windows computers with Miradore.

-For the .exe files you will also need to know the command line parameter which runs the software automatically/silently without user interaction.
-The parameter varies by software manufacturers and you can usually find it from their documentation.
+For the .exe files, you will also need to know the command line parameter which runs the software automatically/silently without user interaction.
+The parameter varies by the software manufacturer and you can usually find it in their documentation.

-Every Miradore site has a quota limit of 5 GBs for the file uploads.
-Maximum size of an individual file is 200 MBs.
+Every Miradore site has a quota limit of 5 GBs for file uploads.
 If you need more space for storing your apps, contact our support team and request to change the limits.

 - This feature is supported for Windows 7, 8, and 10 devices that are enrolled in Miradore

-You can deploy apps/scripts to Windows devices from the Devices page, Applications page or through an individual device page.
+You can deploy apps and scripts to Windows devices from the Devices page, Applications page, or through an individual device page.

 Just select the devices where you want to deploy the software and choose Deploy > Application from the page toolbar.
 This will start up an application deployment wizard which shows you all applicable deployment options.

-You can follow up the application deployment from Management > Action log page, or at the Device page.
+You can follow up on the application deployment from the Management > Action log page, or on the Device page.

 Adding new software or scripts to Miradore

 Before you can distribute an app or script, you need to add it to your Miradore site.
-After that, you can deploy it to as many of your Windows devices as you want.
+Afterwards, you can deploy it to as many of your Windows devices as you want.

-1. Go to Management > Applications page on your Miradore site, and click the Actions > Add button from the page toolbar.
+1. Go to the Management > Applications page on your Miradore site, and click the Add > Windows application button from the page toolbar.

 Advanced is the recommended way to add Windows software or scripts to Miradore.
 It supports 64-bit Windows 7, 8, and 10 devices that have a Miradore Online Client 1.1 (or newer) installed.

 - The Management type column on the Devices page shows you, which devices have a Miradore Client installed.
-Client is also present if the column value is Both.
+The client is also present if the column value is Both.

 - Advanced is the only applicable distribution method for Windows 10 Home devices, but you might need to install Miradore Online Client to the Home devices manually.

-4. On the next step of the wizard, you are asked to enter basic information regarding the deployment.
+3. On the next step of the wizard, you are asked to enter the necessary information regarding the deployment.